Aib0t/Bluriest/README.md

 # Bluriest
-An attempt to RE Blur - 8 year old racing videogame.
+An attempt to RE Blur - 11 year old racing videogame.
 And fix it.

-This is my first ever project in c++ and first RE project as well.
-I'm aiming to have a stable 20 people lobby in lan and couple other features.

 # What is done so far: